Kuruva Island

 TL;DR Summary

-• Kuruva Island: India's ultimate hidden gem for 2025. ⛰️
+• Kuruva Island: Kerala's serene hidden gem in Wayanad.

-• Unspoiled nature with serene rivers and dense forests. 🌿
+• Unspoiled beauty amidst dense forests.

 Why Visit Kuruva Island?